§ 6313. Reporting procedure.

 (3) The age and sex of each subject of the report.

 (4) The nature and extent of the suspected child abuse, including any evidence of prior abuse to the child or any sibling of the child.

 (5) The name and relationship of each individual responsible for causing the suspected abuse and any evidence of prior abuse by each individual.

 (7) The source of the report.

-(10) Any other information which the department may require by regulation.
+(11) Any other information that the department requires by regulation.

 (d) Failure to confirm oral report.--(Deleted by amendment).

 (e) Applicability of Mental Health Procedures Act.--Notwithstanding any other provision of law, a mandated reporter enumerated under section 6311 (relating to persons required to report suspected child abuse) who makes a report of suspected child abuse pursuant to this section or who makes a report of a crime against a child to law enforcement officials shall not be in violation of the act of July 9, 1976 (P.L.817, No.143), known as the Mental Health Procedures Act, by releasing information necessary to complete the report.